 - 7.4.
-As the lead procurement authority, WCC will hold all the contracts with suppliers and will therefore be invoiced for all the services provided under these contracts.
+As the lead procurement authority, WCC will take responsibility for all the contracts with suppliers. and will ensure that the cost of the contracts are appropriately shared between the authorities as set out below and that the invoicing arrangements for all the services provided are the most effective under the terms of these contracts. - 7.5.
 Consequently, an internal re-charge mechanism is required.
-The key considerations in the development of this mechanism were as follows: - A number of destinations, and therefore vehicle runs, are common to Service Users from more than one authority; - No Council or Department should effectively subsidise any other Council or Department;

-- The mechanism should be fair and equitable; - The mechanism should be relatively easy to administer.
+The key considerations in the development of this mechanism were as follows: - A number of destinations, and therefore vehicle runs, are common to Service Users from more than one authority; - No Council or Department should effectively subsidise any other Council or Department; - The mechanism should be fair and equitable; - The mechanism should be straightforward.